Maps Overview

 Map Controls

-A small floating pill at the bottom-center of the map lets you recenter on your location and zoom in or out without pinching.
+A small floating pill at the bottom-center of the map lets you recenter on the current map anchor, zoom in or out without pinching, and access hunting-only map tools like the center-location pin.
 See the 2D Map page for details.

 Marker Clustering